 Welcome to my professional website!
 As a Professor of Statistics at Qatar University with over 25 years of experience across international institutions, I’ve created this space to share my academic journey and resources with students, colleagues, and fellow researchers.

 My expertise spans statistical theory and practical applications using modern computational tools.
-Whether you’re interested in graphical models, public health analytics, consumer preference analysis, or machine learning implementations, you’ll find relevant content throughout this site.
+Whether you’re interested in graphical models, public health analytics, hematology, chronic pain modeling, sensory data analysis, or AI regulation, you’ll find relevant content throughout this site.

 Feel free to contact me with questions, collaboration ideas, or feedback on any of the resources shared here.